EPFL-ENAC/co2-calculator-user-doc/docs/en/building.md

 - $Q_{{fuel}_{type}}$: amount of fuel used for a non-centralised heating source in kg or kWh, entered manually.
 - $EF_{{fuel}_{type}}$: emission factor for each fuel in kg CO₂-eq/kWh or kg CO₂-eq/kg.

+In the CO₂ Project planner, under the Detailed per year section, principal users can define, for each year, a reference percentage to estimate the share of emissions from the Rooms and Energy Combustion Emissions sub-modules that is attributable to the project.

+The carbon footprint associated with the Rooms and Energy Combustion Emissions sub-modules within the project is calculated by applying this reference percentage to the corresponding emissions (in kg CO₂-eq) for each room or energy combustion source.

 ### 5. Limitations
 - The floor location in m² provided by the internal database on rooms may not reflect reality in cases where rooms are shared or loaned.